Washing your hands is one of the best ways to protect yourself and others from illnesses such as food poisoning, flu and

-- Dry your hands thoroughly using disposable paper towels.
+- Dry your hands completely with a disposable paper towel.

-- Turn the tap off using the paper towel or your elbow to turn off the tap, to avoid recontaminating your hands.
+- Use the paper towel or your elbow to turn off the tap, to avoid recontaminating your hands.

 If using hand rub

 - Apply one to two squirts of hand rub on your hands.

 - Do not wet your hands or wash the hand rub off.
 The hand rub dries in 20-30 seconds.

 Do not assume that children know how to wash their hands.
 Watch how they wash their hands and teach them the correct way.